CW3E/MET-tools/README.md

     ```

 To run GridStat, one must have appropriate gridded ground truth at the corresponding valid times
-and land masks precomputed.
+and land masks precomputed for that grid.
 Gridded ground truth data is sourced in the workflows from the
 `${STC_ROOT}` directory dfined in the site configuration.
 Currently only CW3E preprocessed
 StageIV products are supported with further ground truth data sets pending integration.
 Global
 model data is also templated to be sourced from the `${STC_ROOT}` directory as